 For more details about the key components of a Jupyter Notebook, see Part I here.

 |Content for this article was contributed by Matt Bookman from Verily Life Sciences based on work done in Terra for AMP PD, a public/private partnership collaborating toward biomarker discovery to advance the development of Parkinson’s Disease therapies.|

 Creating a notebook

-When you create a notebook, the Notebook Service creates a (.jpynb) file and saves it in your workspace bucket:
+When you create a notebook, the Notebook Service creates a (.ipynb) file and saves it in your workspace storage (Google Bucket):

 Opening a notebook

-- Create a Cloud Environment (aka cluster, or notebook VM) if one doesn't already exist for your Cloud project - this includes a Boot Disk and a Detachable Persistent Disk
+- Create a Cloud Environment - aka cluster or notebook virtual machine (VM) if one doesn't already exist for your Cloud project - this includes a Boot Disk and a Detachable Persistent Disk (PD)

 - Start a Docker container